 For the best results, close all applications before running the Internet speed test.

 If you have pop-ups blocked, the speed test may not appear when you click the speed test link.
 If this occurs, unblock pop-ups temporarily to display the speed test page.

-Click the play button to start the test.
+Click the go button to start the test.

 The Google Fiber speed test checks your upload and download speeds and displays the results.